mrled/algo/README.NEWTROY.md

 1. Modify `ipsec.conf` to create a separate connection for each user
 2. Add an `/etc/hosts.ipsecclients` file that dnsmasq uses as a hosts file to map IP addresses to hostnames

 The first component necessitated a breaking change from upstream, where new connections that use the same certificate as an existing connection _disconnect_ the existing connection.
 This was necessary because IP addresses are now mapped to users, so there isn't a good way to allow a user to maintain multiple connections - how would the DNS server know what IP address to use?
-I don't think this is a big deal, because I create a separate Algo user (resulting in a separate certificate and private key) for each device, figuring I can revoke a device if it gets compromised without having to redistribute keys to all other devices.
+I don't think this is a big deal, because I create a separate Algo user
+(resulting in a separate certificate and private key) for each device, figuring I can revoke a device if it gets compromised without having to redistribute keys to all other devices.

-The first component is a bit weird, too, because apparently Strongswan sees some clients, such as another Strongswan client, as sending their id as `/CN=USER`.
-However, it sees other clients, such as macOS's IPSEC client, as sending their id as simply `USER`.
+Also, it seems that Strongswan clients send their id as `/CN=USER`, but other clients like macOS and iOS send simply `USER`.
-So, I had to include *two* connection stanzas for each client - one in the former style, and one in the latter.

-**Rough edges**:

-1. Multiple connections from the same user are not supported, but because there are two stanzas per user because of the "id" problem mentioned above, if you distribute the same secret and key to different devices that send their IDs in those two different ways, networking will probably break altogether.
-Solution: don't do that :)
+Therefore, I made a modification to the `ipsec_$user.conf` files, which can be used by a Strongswan client, to send the ID as simply `USER`.

 ### Resolving client hosts with Route53